csongorb/growingstuff/process/dialogue.md

 Showing in every moment that it *has grown* and that it *will continue to grow*.

 But thinking helps, I already have some [ideas](../booklets/todo.md).

+## 2025-04-22 Pippin: deer in the headlights

+Well, yes things are moving ain't they.
+I think it's likely I'll be doing Text Adventure at AMAZE so it's probably not a priority to capture booklet-wise etc.?

+Think we're getting somewhere healthy with onstage?

+Looking forward to seeing a booklet!